top of page

 Enclosed garden with plunge pool at Riad Tarabel in Marrakech, Morocco.
 Photo by Catherine Wilman

-Enclosed garden with plunge pool at Riad Tarabel, Marrakesh.
+An enclosed garden with plunge pool at Riad Tarabel, Marrakesh.
 Photo: Catherine Wilman

 A Crittall doorway leading into the garden at the Riad Tarabel in Marrakech, Morocco.
 Photo: Catherine Wilman.